liguowang/cpgtools/docs/source/demo/dmc_Bayes.rst

 **Notes**

-- This program is much slower than T test due to MCMC (Markov chain Monte Carlo) step.
+- This program is much slower than T-test due to MCMC (Markov chain Monte Carlo) step.
   Running it with multiple threads is highly recommended.